Sarthak751/Microsoft-Engage/README.md

 * MXFace API (Kudos to these guys for such a nice and sweet documentation)

 ## 3-step authentication
-In very simple terms, this is how the application flows:
+In very simple terms, this is how the authentication procedure flows:

 1. Email and Password login
 2. Username login
 3. Face login

 ## Requirements
+* I have configured CORS in such a way that XMLHttpRequests from local hosts can fetch items on firebase storage, so there should not be any CORS related problems running from a local host.
-This project is just a collection of web pages built using the good old combination of html, css and javascript.
-All you need to do is clone the repo and run the project.
-As easy as that.
+* This project is just a collection of web pages built using the good old combination of html, css and javascript.
+All one needs to do is clone the repo and run the project by opening index.html.
+As easy as that!

 ## File Structuring